How to Check for Evictions? A Landlord's Complete Guide

 Last Updated

-How Do Landlords Check for Evictions?
-A Complete Guide
+How to Check for Evictions?
+A Landlord's Complete Guide

-In today's rental market, understanding a potential tenant's eviction history is more crucial than ever.
-With a noticeable increase in eviction filings in various U.S. cities, some areas are experiencing rises of over 50% compared to pre-pandemic levels, and causing landlords to face new challenges.
+In today's rental market, knowing a prospective tenant's eviction filing history is more important than ever.
+We're seeing a noticeable increase in eviction filings.
+Various U.S. cities in Michigan, Mississippi, North Carolina, South Carolina, and Virginia are all rounding out the top ten list of highest eviction filings and causing landlords to face new challenges.

-This guide discusses the significance of evictions and their impact on rental decisions.
-An eviction can reveal much about a tenant's past behavior and future reliability — we'll guide you through how to effectively check for evictions, using tools and strategies to make informed decisions.
+This guide discusses the significance of eviction records and their effect on rental decisions.
+An eviction record can reveal much about a potential tenant's past behavior and future reliability.

-With insights from Azibo's comprehensive tenant screening services, this guide aims to provide property owners with the necessary resources to navigate these challenging aspects of property management.
+Drawing on insights from Azibo's comprehensive tenant screening services, including detailed eviction reports, this guide provides property owners with the necessary resources to navigate these challenging aspects of property management.

 What is an eviction, and why does it matter to landlords?